uviclibraries/data-visualization-and-narrative-maps/timeline-js.md

 4. If prompted, sign into your Google account.
 If you need a Google account, make one at [accounts.google.com](https://accounts.google.com){:target="_blank"}.
 - Click **Make a Copy** when prompted.

 5. Change the title of the spreadsheet to match your project.
-If you are using the provided imaages and dates, you might want to name your spreadsheet, "**UVic Buildings Over Time**."
+If you are using the provided imaages and dates, you might want to name your spreadsheet, <code>UVic Buildings Over Time</code>.
 <img src="images/timeline-change-title.png" style="width:400px;" alt="Change Timeline spreadsheet title">

 6. In the Google Spreadhseet, create a title slide by doing the following:
 - Enter a headline for your timeline in J2.
-For example, "UVic Buildings Over Time".
+For example, <code>UVic Buildings Over Time</code>.
-- text and media into row 2 of the spreadsheet.
+- Next add some text and media into row 2 of the spreadsheet.
 Do not add dates to this slide.
 Make sure that in column P, **title** to selected from the drop down menu.
 <img src="images/timeline-title-slide.png" alt="Add title slide">

 Under Development!<br>